mark-balazs/Parse/README.md

 Project 3: QAReport
 ==

-A script used for creating .xlsx files (reports) from .scv files for our QA (tester) team.
+A script used for creating .xlsx files (reports) from .csv files for our QA (tester) team.

 Task
 =====